+In the past, parent involvement was the focus of this collaboration.
 Family engagement is an extended form of parent involvement.
 The switch from emphasis on parental involvement to family engagement started when the Elementary and Secondary Education Act of 1965 was reauthorized as the No Child Left Behind Act in 2002.

 - ongoing participation to build true relationships and shared responsibility

 - engage families and community by building upon interests and skills5

 Many studies have found that family engagement, parental involvement and family-school partnerships in education correlates with better academic achievement in students6.

 A meta-analysis of 66 studies, reports and analyses shows that the most accurate predictor of student success is the extend to which the family is involved in the child’s education7.

 However, research results are not always consistent8.